 What is an apprenticeship?

-Do I need to treat an apprentice differently to other staff?
+Do I need to treat a Modern Apprentice differently to other staff?

-Yes, in line with their employer’s holiday policy.
-Apprentices are subject to the same company policies and procedures as any other staff member, including benefits.
+Yes, in line with your employer’s holiday policy.
+Modern Apprentices are subject to the same company policies and procedures as any other staff member, including benefits.
+And every worker in the UK is entitled to a minimum number of paid holidays.
+Find out more about holidays on the UK government website.

-Do I have to employ an apprentice once they’ve completed their apprenticeship?
+As an employer, do I have to employ an apprentice once they’ve completed their Modern Apprenticeship?

 No, but employers are encouraged to create apprenticeships with the intention on keeping their apprentice(s) on once they complete.